smartHinge – the original and best stay-less box hinge! 12,000+ of pairs sold to discerning box makers worldwide

 smartHinge – is simply the highest quality, easiest to fit, best looking box hinge on the market

 • a simple, robust and elegant stop system contained within a fully round, robust, 3 finger knuckle offering secure support for the heaviest of lids.

 • no ‘L’ shape and no quadrant stay – four passes, screw in place, job done.
 No other box hinge is easier to fit.

 • all British made – beautifully machined and finished by dedicated British craftsmen

-• available in polished brass, stainless steel and gold-plated
+• available in polished brass, and soon in stainless steel and gold-plated

 • the ends of the leaves can easily be squared off for those who prefer a more traditional look …

 • matches smartLock exactly …

 Stay safe! – and while you’re confined to your home/workshop, why not consider booking some smartBoxmaker distance learning .. click here for more info, or email me to book your 20 minute free trial session.

 • leaves are 8mm wide – actually 7.96 mm ± 0.03 to cater for 8mm and 5/16? cutters